Development Setup

 PUDL needs to know where to store its big piles of inputs and outputs.
 The PUDL_OUTPUT and PUDL_INPUT environment variables let PUDL know where all this stuff should go.
 We call this a “PUDL workspace”.

 First, create a directory to store local caches of raw PUDL data.
 You can put this anywhere, but we put this in ~/pudl_input in the documentation.
-Then create an environment variable called PUDL_INPUT to store the path to this new directory:
+Then create an environment variable called PUDL_INPUT to store the path to this new directory and make sure that it is set whenever you start up a new shell.
+These shorthand commands will append a line to the end of your shell initialization file.
+If you need to change it later you’ll want to edit those files directly.
+Note that in the commands below you must replace the example path /absolute/path/to/pudl_input with the actual path to the directory you’ve created.

 $ echo "export PUDL_INPUT=/absolute/path/to/pudl_input" >> ~/.zshrc # if you are using zsh